 Port Eliot’s food and flora stage is where the country’s greatest horticulturists and culinary geniuses give talks and demos.
+A number of limited-space events are held in the Big Kitchen.
 The Flower and Fodder Show is held in the old servant’s basement next to the stage and a series of competitive classes are judged here over the course of the weekend.
-A number of limited-space events are held in the Big Kitchen.
+Enter our Flower & Fodder Competitive Classes HERE.

 Flower & Fodder programmer, Lucy Hyslop, fills us in on what’s happening this year.